 One thing I’d love to get even better at is greenifying the home.
 I got rid of all of our plastic containers and switched them out for glass, but I’d like to be more conscientious (when I get home) about only drinking from glass/stainless steel, and not using as much plastic in general.

 This is my biggest challenge day-to-day.
 I’m just so bad about drinking water!
 It’s not like I drink anything else in its place.
 I just will go hours and hours without drinking a thing.
 When I’m intentional about it, carrying my water bottle around with me, adding some fresh lemon/lime, and setting reminders on my phone seem to help.

 When I get home, I’d like to make my bedroom a more comfortable, relaxing space.
 Sometimes I head up to our room after a long day of work and see little piles of things to do.
 It sets off a giant to-do list in my head and doesn’t exactly spell “sleep” for me.
 I’m also on the hunt for a new mattress that will give me more upper back and neck support after this summer’s brain surgery.

 Those are the main goals I’m thinking of as I head into The Wellness Project.
-If you’re in Fearless Femmepire, what are you looking forward to about reading The Wellness Project?
-What are your goals heading in it?
-Feel free to share them in the comments below or with the group!
+What are you looking forward to trying in your own life after reading The Wellness Project?
+What are your goals heading into it?
+Feel free to share them in the comments below!